dominant-strategies/quai-docusaurus/docs/participate/mining/gpu-miner/gpu-miner-faq.md

 **I got the error "SIGSEGV encountered..." and my miner crashed.
 How do I fix this?**

 The use of OpenCL is the cause of this error.
-This error can be perminantly resolved by following the CUDA installation instructions for [HiveOS](../gpu-miner/hive-manual/hive-manual-cuda.md) or [Ubuntu](../gpu-miner/ubuntu-manual/ubuntu-manual-cuda.md) in the Quai Docs rather than installing with OpenCL.
+This error can be permanently resolved by following the CUDA installation instructions for [HiveOS](../gpu-miner/hive-manual/hive-manual-cuda.md) or [Ubuntu](../gpu-miner/ubuntu-manual/ubuntu-manual-cuda.md) in the Quai Docs rather than installing with OpenCL.

 ### AMD Low Hash rate